Find a job that works for you

 - People skills

 These skills and attributes, and others we discuss in this post, are essential for today’s workplace.
-Hard skills are the technical skills required to accomplish the tasks and responsibilities associated with the job.
+Technical skills, or hard skills, are the technical abilities required to accomplish the tasks and responsibilities associated with the job.
 They’re acquired through practice, education and training.
-They’re measurable and easy to advertise: You either have the desired technical skills and experience, or you don’t.
+They’re measurable and easy to advertise: you either have the desired technical skills and experience, or you don’t.
 Your work history and certifications will speak to them.

-See later sections for tips on how to showcase soft and hard skills on your resume.
-But let’s talk first about which skills employers are looking for.
+See later sections for tips on how to showcase soft and technical skills on your resume.
+But let’s talk first about which skills Canadian employers are looking for.

-What are examples of soft skills for a resume?
+What are examples of soft skills to put on a resume?

 Make no mistake, the soft skills on your resume can be of as much interest to a hiring manager as the technical skills you offer.
 Smart managers know that an experienced, highly trained new hire who doesn’t fit in the office culture, communicates poorly with clients and colleagues, or freezes under deadline pressures can take a heavy toll on the workplace.
 Your resume — and, later, how you present at the interview — should assure the employer that you not only can do the job, but you’ll help make the team thrive.

 Unsure which soft skills can send that message?
 Remember, every job application should get a tailored resume.
 So review the duties of the position you’re applying for, and determine which of your personal strengths would help you be a success at the job and in the work environment.

 Consider these 15 soft skills and personal attributes, and why employers value them: